-PROWAG R205 covers Alternative Pedestrian Access Routes for pedestrian facilities impacted by work zones and requires compliance with MUTCD 6D.01, 6D.02, and 6G.05 for when pedestrian barricades and devices to comply with MUTCD 6F.63, 6F.68, and 6F.71.
-Technical requirements for Pedestrian Access Routes in PROWAG R302 provides guidance.
+PROWAG R204 covers Alternative Pedestrian Access Routes for pedestrian facilities impacted by work zones and requires compliance with MUTCD 6D.01, 6D.02, and 6G.05 for when pedestrian barricades and devices to comply with MUTCD 6F.63, 6F.68, and 6F.71.
 See Section 8.6 for details on these relevant MUTCD sections.
+See technical requirements for Alternative Pedestrian Access Routes in PROWAG R303.